ChrisArt302/Grocery-List/README.md

 # Grocery-List
-Grocery list that takes user input.
+Make your own grocery list and check off items as you shop.
 Made with python.